oracle-livelabs/database/xmldb/populate/populate.md

-# Create Tables and Populate Data
+# Create tables and populate data

 ## Introduction
 This lab will use the SQL Workshop in Database Actions from the Autonomous Transaction Processing page.
 We will create a simple table with an XMLType column in it and populate the table with some XML documents.